Strongpreneur#Business Growth Strategies

 The interview room must be well prepared for the purpose.
 The room should be well lit and attractive so that candidates are at ease.
 As much as possible, the interview should be conducted in a room where telephone calls will not disturb the candidates.
 Each candidate should be provided with a comfortable chair which is on a level with those of the members of the panel conducting the interview.

 While the interviewers want to learn about the candidates, the candidates also want to learn about the job and the executive or manager.
 Efforts should be made to let the candidates know about the work they want to do, for it is never appreciated when a worker is employed only to be seen leaving because of some dissatisfaction.
 In short, the candidates should be told about the job conditions of service and promotional prospects.
-They should feel free to ask questions on any point at all.
+They should feel free to ask questions at any point at all.

 Result of Interview